Healthy Homes Assessment Akina

 Insulation Akina

-Insulation for underfloor and ceilings is mandatory to all rental houses as of July 1st, 2019.
-All landlords and property managers are required to ensure that the insulation is up to standards that are in line with the latest quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space may require to be added or replaced.
+Insulation for underfloor and ceilings is mandatory to all rental homes since July 1, 2019.
+All landlords and property managers must ensure the insulation meets standards that are in line with the latest standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be filled with or replaced.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation can withstand heat flow.
+The more high the R-value, higher the standard of insulation.

 Akina Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside it is also about the outside.
-You must make sure there is somewhere for rain, surface as well as groundwater to move and to prevent it from getting inside.
-When it is about damp and water, it is frequently what you don’t see that can become a big problem, causing damage to your investment as well as affecting the tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water and to prevent it from getting into the building.
+When it concerns damp and moisture it’s often what you don’t see that can become a big problem and end up causing damage to your investment as well as harming the tenant’s well-being.

-Alongside a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between your floor and the soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.

-Ground moisture barriers are generally made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from rising into the home.
-It also helps prevent from causing damage to the flooring insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to prevent any moisture present in the ground from getting into the home.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection